 Shoreline Police are ready to partner with you and your neighbors to provide crime prevention education and tips for protecting your homes, property and each other.

 To start Shoreline Watch in your neighborhood:

 There are generally 5-15 households at a Shoreline Watch meeting.
 The police can meet with larger groups, neighborhood associations and residents in apartment complexes.
 Meetings are scheduled Monday – Thursday, 7:00 pm and will generally last one hour.

 - Pick a date and location for the meeting.
 The meeting can be held in your home, or at one of the listed locations.

 - Hand out, or mail invitations to your neighbors with an RSVP.
 We ask that you practice crime prevention fundamentals and don’t leave the invitation on doorsteps.

 - Contact Officer Paula Kieland at email@example.com or (206) 801-2764 and request an officer for your Shoreline Watch meeting.
-You will need to give him the date/location/estimated attendees and concerns that you would like covered.
+You will need to give her the date/location/estimated attendees and concerns that you would like covered.
 Generally a two week notice is necessary, so an officer can be scheduled for your meeting.

 - We ask that you be a point of contact for the city, so information that may be relevant to public safety can be sent to you.
 Under block watch this was called the block watch captain.

 - A general guideline is for neighborhoods to meet annually and continue working together on safety concerns.
 Police can attend the annual meeting, or other topics can be covered by city departments, such as emergency management, code enforcement or the parks department.